What does Judaism mean to you?

 Simply put.
 Israel is the nexus of Judaism, Christianity, and Islam.
 All three share their most important physical locations within 300 yards of each other.
 It is so powerful to see the center of all of these belief systems.
 Praying at the Western Wall and realizing that Jews have prayed at the very same spot for over 3000 years is a concept that it difficult for me to comprehend in my mind, yet immediately palpable in my heart and soul.
 The history and archeology will amaze and fascinate you.
 It is incredible to walk in the same footsteps that Jewish leaders have previously walked for thousands of years.
 In addition, the history of the founding of the modern State of Israel is so inspiring that a rag tag group of young Jews could build such a powerful military and economic and political country in the middle of a desert and in the midst of hostile enemies.
 Israel cannot never lose a war.
 If so, it would end the state of Israel.
 This concept is hard for us in the utopian United States to understand.
 Please go and visit your Israel relatives.
 It will be an unforgettable experience

 In Leviticus (Chapter 23 Verse 1), G-d teaches Moses about Sacred time and refers to Shabbat, Passover, and Succott.
 Shabbat literally means “to stop” These holidays help us reach a spiritual place by stopping our usual routine and being fully present.
 I have learned that the most important moments in life can last forever.
 However, this is only possible if you are fully present.
 I have learned that being fully present means experiencing time without any judgement or expectation.
 Simply being present to fully hear and experience the moment and share with those around you.
 Judaism has helped me reach this understanding.
-Judaism has enabled me to fully enjoy the emotional significance of Caroline’s and Lucy’s Bat Mitzvahs and my wedding ceremony to Stephanie.
+Judaism has enabled me to fully enjoy the emotional significance of Caroline’s and Lucy’s Bat Mitzvahs.
 In addition, Judaism has helped me deal with the difficult circumstances of death, divorce, and disappointment.

 I actually first experienced this power of Judaism when I was an exchange student (age 15) in Japan.
 I was visiting Mazda Motor Corporation and staying in the company dormitory when my Dad told me on the phone that my grandfather (Normy) died.
 I was so grief struck and felt desolate and alone – completely by myself and in Japan!
 I left the dorm and wandered for hours and hours in the parking lot chanting all of the Hebrew prayers and Jewish songs that I could remember.
 I suddenly didn’t feel alone.
 I felt a connection to my family and friends and community and felt connected with Normy.
 I experienced Sacred Time in a parking lot in Japan!
 This epitomizes this important Jewish Concept.